NoharOSP/Perfect_Works_Build/README.md

 ### Gear equipment changes:

 - Snapper GWhip: Add ‘Inflict Slow on hit’
 - Serpent GWhip: Add Attack has increased.
-Power: +42 > +35
+Power: +35 to +42
 - BSnake GWhip: Add ‘Inflict Ether Machine Shutdown on hit’
 - SBlood GWhip: Add ‘Drain 5% of foe’s fuel on hit’
 - Thor GWhip: Add Wind Element
 - Sonic GWhip: Change effect to ‘Decrease foe’s Defense by 10% on hit’
 - Magnetic Coat: Can be purchased at Shevat and Yggdrasil III (Disc 2)
-- Power Magic: Ether Amp +7 > +10.
+- Power Magic: Ether Amp +10 to +7.
 Can be purchased at the Anima Dungeons and Merkabah (first trip).

 ### New items: